Cortisporin TC Prescribing Information

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term animal carcinogenicity studies have not been performed with colistin or neomycin, or Cortisporin®-TC Otic Suspension.
+Long-term animal carcinogenicity studies have not been performed with colistin or neomycin, or Cortisporin®TC Otic.
 An increased incidence of chromosome aberrations in human lymphocytes has been reported following in vitro exposure to colistin or neomycin.

 Long term studies in rodents showed no evidence of carcinogenicity attributable to oral administration of corticosteroids.
 Mutagenicity studies with hydrocortisone were negative.
 Studies have not been performed to evaluate the effect on fertility of topical corticosteroids.